• Skip to primary navigation

 The purple asparagus ‘Violetto d'Albenga’ from Liguria was the first type of purple asparagus ever to be developed.
 A recipe for those is waiting to be made, just as soon as I can get my hands on some of those tasty wonders!

-bechamel sauce for poached salmon and asparagus lasagne al forno
+Ingredients for poached salmon and asparagus lasagne al forno on wood worktop.

 Poached salmon and asparagus lasagne recipe.